 Getting the opportunity to expand your wardrobe—including new lingerie options—is one of the best perks of breast augmentation.
 When women get breast implants at my Boston, MA, practice, they are often very excited about buying their new bras in styles they may not have been able to wear before.
-However, I am careful to advise them about the timing of bra shopping.
+However, I am careful to advise them about the timing of bra shopping after breast augmentation.

 In this blog post, I’ll explain what you need to consider before splurging on a drawer full of expensive bras.
 These tips can help you make informed decisions and save you money.